 - If you feel uncomfortable, that is your warning sign to leave the area or call for help

-- Each of us will be accountable for our actions, all things wrong will be made right
+- We are accountable for our actions; one day all things will be made right

-Many of the kids in the foster system were sexually abused by their biological parents or friends.
-It is a big reason the child is removed and brought into the system.
+Many kids in the foster system were sexually abused by their biological parents or friends.
+It is a big reason the child is removed from home and brought into the system.

 Although qualified therapists can give a whole bunch of useful therapeutic information; I find the lack of parental discussion critical.

 Today, there was a civil protest march for World Day against Child Trafficking, and I couldn’t participate.
-But I want to do my part and share a bit of my experience working with foster children, caseworkers, and more because I hope for every child to be prepared, and to prevent, and be aware of the possibility.
+Therefore, I’m sharing a bit of my experience working with foster children, caseworkers, and more to help every child prevent, and become aware of child trafficking.
 Education is empowerment.